 In wrongful death cases, a widow and/or dependents can claim loss of nurture and support, loss of fringe benefits, and loss of value of household services.
 The employer can also be held liable for a deceased seaman’s pain and suffering occurring prior to death from the accident, as well as medical expenses, and funeral expenses.

-The maritime attorneys at the Houston accident law firm of Gordon, Elias & Seely, LLP, have decades of experience assisting clients who have suffered injuries covered by the Jones Act and are committed to protecting your rights and recovering the compensation you and your family deserve.
+The Houston personal injury lawyers at Gordon, Elias & Seely, LLP, have decades of experience assisting clients who have suffered injuries covered by the Jones Act and are committed to protecting your rights and recovering the compensation you and your family deserve.

 Call today to schedule a free Jones Act consultation.